 The short version…

 Don’t start with budget.
 List the most important features and how much you will use them.
 Most people I speak to say that the camera is a priority, so don’t compromise on it!
-Many phone cameras may be all you need, and will save you having to buy a separate one, so it’s worth spending more on the phone.
-If budget does become the deciding factor, get an older model that has what you need, rather than the latest one that is a compromise. e.g for iPhones, I would get the 11 Pro rather than an iPhone 12, because the telephoto lens is important to me.
+A phone camera may be all you need, and will save you having to buy a separate one, so it’s worth spending more on the phone.
+If budget does become the deciding factor, get an older model that has what you need, rather than the latest one that is a compromise. e.g for iPhones, I would get the 14 Pro rather than an iPhone 15, because the telephoto (zoom) lens is important to me.

 The longer, techie version…